wyattscarpenter/carpogram/README.md

 ∧ ∨ symbols.
 To get the xor symbols and whatever you just have to use the combiners. ¬ symbol.

 Distinct umlaut and diaerisis/trema.
 (Note that in the conversion back to unicode, the canonical way to keep these distinct, so far, is the questionable hack https://unicode.org/faq/char_combmark.html#18 (but I don't think there will be a ton of converting carpogram back to unicode, honestly, given that carpogram is highly distinct in its concepts and much more wide-reaching)).
 There should also be a ◌̋ (double accute accent), I suppose, unless you just use two accute accents on that thang.
 Possibly the trema would just be two dots over, anyway.
-Also possibly, the standalone umlaut, if we have one, could encode ascii ".
+Also possibly, the standalone umlaut, if we have one, could encode ascii " (this is a dumb idea, actually).

 dele, krull, irony exclamation point.